 Your Guide To Buying Stocks Without A Broker

-Twenty-nine years ago, I wrote the first issue of DRIP Investor.
-When I survey the more than 29 years since that first issue, a lot has changed in DRIP (Dividend ReInvestment Plans) investing, much for the better.
+Thirty years ago, I wrote the first issue of DRIP Investor.
+When I survey the more than 30 years since that first issue, a lot has changed in DRIP (Dividend ReInvestment Plans) investing, much for the better.
 For example, in that first issue in 1992, there were less than 10 companies that permitted investors to buy their first share and every share of stock directly.

 Today, the number of companies permitting initial purchases has grown to over 650 firms.
 There are a similar number of foreign stocks whose shares trade on U.S. exchanges that also allow U.S. investors to buy shares directly, the first share and every share.
 I'm not sure there was even one foreign company allowing U.S. investors to buy initial shares in 1992.